Law School Final Exam Angst: That Train is Never Late!

 You’re paying a fortune in tuition and busting your butt seven days a week.
 Be proactive.
 Don’t assume that it’s business as usual.
 Make an informed decision about what is required for exam success and how you will achieve that.
 Sorry.
 Your parents made me say that.

 Second -- and most importantly, know that essay exams require you to identify and analyze legal issues according to the structure and writing style professors expect.
 Students struggle to develop that ability.
-Professors teach rules of law but test your ability to use those rules.
-You can’t do well on essay exams unless you recognize that gap.
+Professors teach rules of law and then expect that students will practice using those rules before they sit for exams.

 Students devote too little effort during the semester practicing what they learn.
 Most don't even realize the need to do so.
 No wonder they struggle on exams despite working so hard all semester.
-Somebody should warn laws students that how you learn is just as important as what you learn.
+How you learn is just as important as what you learn.

 Question: OK.
 You got my attention.
 But do you have any solutions?

 Answer: You bet.
 Practice testing!
 Hands down.
 Toss it in the oven and bake until golden brown.

 Nothing is more effective than practice testing.
 It’s how you develop critical thinking and writing skills.
 It’s also a highly effectively way to learn what will be tested and how well you know the law.
 Practice exams help you anticipate exam tactics designed to confuse and distract students.
 You will improve your time management skills and build mental stamina.

 Don’t just take my word for it (though I have been helping law students achieve exam success for almost twenty years).
 Educational psychologists have proven that practice testing is by far the most effective learning technique.
 They also found it to be the most efficient.
 Nothing else comes close.
 Check out this short article if you doubt me.